-In addition to the independent program to collect farmers complaints that each company commercialising MON 810 has set and commit to report, the TUG in Spain for 2019 season (Appendix 3) was updated, including a highlighted text that encourages farmers to report any suspect of resistant larvae and the common additional contact point "prep@anove.es", managed by ANOVE.
+In addition to the independent program to collect farmers complaints that each company commercialising MON 810 has set and committed to report, the TUG in Spain (Appendix 3) encourages farmers to survey regularly their fields and report any suspect of resistant larvae either through the marketing routes or through the common additional contact point "prep@anove.es", managed by ANOVE.

-3.2.1.4 Communication and grower education
+3.2.1.5 Communication and grower education

 An extensive annual repeated grower education program is essential for the successful implementation of the IRM plan.
 Each purchaser of MON 810 receives a Technical User Guide (see in Appendix 3 the Technical User Guides used in the countries growing MON 810).
 It contains the latest information on the growers' IRM obligations.
 The user guide requires farmers to implement IRM measures, including refuge planting.
-In addition to the widespread dissemination of information pertaining to refuge requirements to users of the technology, a grower education programme is also conducted with sales and agronomic advisory teams to ensure that farmer awareness of refuge compliance is reinforced.
+In addition to the widespread dissemination of information pertaining to refuge requirements to users of the technology, a grower education program is also conducted with sales and agronomic advisory teams to ensure that farmer awareness of refuge compliance is reinforced.

-In addition to the above and as in previous seasons, for the 2019 planting season in Spain (the main country growing MON 810), a number of initiatives were taken to emphasise the importance of refuge implementation.
-A comprehensive program to raise awareness of refuge requirements and educate personnel, distributors, cooperatives and individual farmers was continued, as for all the previous years.
-Activities included:
+In addition to the above and as in previous seasons, for the 2020 planting season in Spain (the main country growing MON 810), a number of activities were taken place to emphasise the importance of refuge implementation.
+A comprehensive program to maintain the awareness of refuge requirements was continued through education of personnel, distributors, cooperatives and individual farmers, as for all the previous years.
+The educational activities included:

 - 1) Ensuring continuous communication about IRM implementation in all sales tools (leaflets, brochures, catalogues, websites, etc.).
-The TUG (Appendix 3), was included in seed bags and has been extensively distributed.
-Other, more detailed communication materials like the Guía Técnica YieldGard® (YieldGard Technical Guide) (see Appendix 9.1 Appendix 9.5) were available electronically. - 2) Stewardship requirements and IRM compliance for MON 810 cultivation are reviewed and extensively communicated with licensee companies and Bayer sales teams every season.
+The TUG (Appendix 3), was included in seed bags and has been extensively distributed by physical an electronic means. - 2) Stewardship requirements and IRM compliance for MON 810 cultivation are reviewed and extensively communicated with licensee companies and Bayer sales teams every season.
 The working group of Bt maize within the ANOVE annually reviews and prepares an updated set of communication materials to be used by individual companies and through the jointly industry activities.
 This ensures common messages across the market and to the farmers regardless of the seed provider (de la Cruz, 2016).
-In 2019, the following actions were taken: - a.
-Advertisement about refuge compliance, articles and references to the TUG were published in key agricultural magazines (see example in Appendix 9.2.).
-Information about IRM was also posted in ANOVE website, blog and other social media.
+In 2020, the following actions were taken: